 The CHBA National Awards for Housing Excellence judges are not able to travel across the country to see projects first-hand.
 Instead, they rely 100% on the information entrants provide in answers to the online entry questions, along with photographs, floor plans, and other uploaded materials.

-CHBA has a two-stage judging process for most categories.
+CHBA has a two-stage judging process for all categories except for Marketing.
 Questions are divided into two parts: Part 1 (the summary) and Part 2 (detailed questions).
 Part 1 must be able to stand on its own, as most of the judges will read this part only.
 All images and floor plans will be seen at both stages of judging.
 When an entry is selected as a finalist, the judges will use the information in both Part 1 and Part 2 to determine the entry's standing.

 The Particulars